 There are plenty of choices, too.
-There are commercial logo splitters you can tow around the fields, and use to turn felled trees into valuable firewood.
-You can find homeowner models that will quickly reduce your log pile to usable chunks, and are compact enough to tuck in the corner of a garage.
+You can tow commercial logo splitters around the fields and use them to turn felled trees into valuable firewood.
+Homeowner models will quickly reduce your log pile to usable chunks and are compact enough to tuck in the corner of a garage.

-All the log splitters covered by our research use the same principle: a hydraulic ram forces the log against a metal wedge.
+Most log splitters use the same principle: a hydraulic ram forces the log against a metal wedge.
 The wedge doesn't actually cut the wood — it's not really sharp at all — but the force applied by the hydraulics splits the log very effectively.

 There are a number of variations on this basic idea, so let's look at your options.